zswitten/Antimicrobial-Peptides/README.md

 ## Analysis

-* In `data`, notebooks for scraping, preprocessing, and cleaning data from several databases of AMP information.
-    * And the data itself, as scraped in April 2018.

 * In `MIC_Prediction.ipynb`, code for loading the data, doing some exploratory analysis, and then training deep learning models.
     * These models predict [MIC](https://en.wikipedia.org/wiki/Minimum_inhibitory_concentration) for a given peptide using the sequence of amino acids in the peptide.
     * Additional code in the notebook generates sequences and uses simulated annealing to find sequences with good (low) predicted MIC.